felixtp/felixtp.github.io/about.md

 ## The Origin Story (Or: How I Accidentally Became a Tech Person)

 Once upon a time, there was a young lad who thought computers were for games and commerce degrees were for sensible people.
-Naturally, I chose commerce—not because I had any particular affinity for spreadsheets, mind you, but because my mates did, and peer pressure is a powerful force when you're of an age that rhymes with "shorty."
+Naturally, I chose commerce, not because I had any particular affinity for spreadsheets, mind you, but because my mates did, and peer pressure is a powerful force when you're of an age that rhymes with "shorty."

 Picture this: Windows 95 humming away on the family computer, and me, the designated household IT department, which mostly involved turning it off and on again.
 When things went properly sideways (as they often did), I'd blame my little brother.
 Poor chap probably thought he had cursed fingers for years.

 ## The Academic Meandering Years

 I accumulated qualifications the way some people collect stamps—enthusiastically but without a clear plan.
 A Bachelor of Commerce from a country that has more sheep than people, followed by a postgraduate diploma in taxation (because nothing says "fun" quite like depreciation schedules), and eventually a graduate diploma in computing (when I finally admitted computers might be more than just elaborate gaming machines).

+The computing qualification was generously sponsored by my employer at the time, who were absolutely lovely about paying for it while ensuring my salary remained at subsistence levels.
+How thoughtful of them to invest in my future while keeping me humble in the present.

 The taxation stint lasted precisely one month.
 Turns out, being the youngest person in an office full of calculators and existential dread wasn't my calling.
 Who could have predicted?